lukaszmakuch/rosmaro-snabbdom-ticket-vending-machine/video_plan.md

 In order to be able to test what happens after a tariff is selected, we need to implement tests steps for that.

-So, to pick the regular tariff it means to click the “regular” button.
+So, to pick the regular tariff means to click the “regular” button.

 Similarly, the student tariff is selected by clicking the “student” button.

 The thanks screen is supposed to render a “thank you” message and a “close” button.

 Closing this screen means clicking the “close” button.

+Good.
 It’s time to jump into the code.

 The tariffs screen is lacking event handlers.

 Now we already know that we want to follow the “selected” arrow when the “regular” button is clicked.

-The thanks screen simply displays a message and allows to click a button that follows the “close” arrow.
+The "thank you" step simply displays a message and allows to click a button that follows the “close” arrow.

 Just to make sure we didn’t make any mistakes, let’s run the tests.